 Swedish entrepreneur Roger Samuelsson owns the iconic Octopus-

 The truth is, Octopus will always be known as Paul Allen’s yacht, for he is the man who commissioned her and established perfection.
 The boat is owned by the 59-year-old owner and leader of SHL Group (Scandinavian Health Ltd), believed to have a net worth of $1 billion.
 Swedish industrialist Roger Samuelsson, a resident of Taiwan, enjoyed a career in motorsport and was active as an STCC driver in 2013.
 His connection to Taiwan goes back several years.
-After completing engineering at the Berzelius School in Linköping, he traveled to Taiwan, all of 20, to visit factories and look for goods he could import to Sweden.
+After completing engineering at the Berzelius School in Linköping, he traveled to Taiwan, at age 20, to visit factories and look for goods he could import to Sweden.
 By 1998 Samuelsson repositioned his business in Taipei and established Scandinavian Health Systems from his apartment.
 The tycoon grew from strength to strength, and by 2016, SHL Group boasted 3,000 employees and a billionaire boss.